nephre/php-dbus/README.md

 Installation
 -----------
 Below installation instructions are usable only, if you're installing it as a pure PHP extension.
-If this package name is added as `require` or `require-dev` section in composer.json, it will be installed automagically.

 ```bash
 phpize